 Affording tuition can be challenging for many, let alone the cost of art materials and supplies.
 Take one step closer to realizing your dreams with the support of the School of Art & Art History.
 We are committed to helping aspiring artists and scholars by providing undergraduate scholarships and various forms of graduate student financial aid.
 In addition, the College of The Arts and the University of South Florida also provide an array of financial aid opportunities.

 Undergraduate Financial Aid

 The School of Art & Art History offers more than $30,000 annually in Undergraduate Scholarships, ranging from $500 - $1,000 per year.
 All undergraduates (studio art and art history majors) are eligible.
 Scholarships are competitive and based on your GPA and either portfolio or research paper submission.
-For the 2018-19 academic year, you may begin applying for these scholarships in August 2018.
 Students are notified of these scholarship opportunities through the school’s ListServ (electronic mailing list), Facebook, and through flyers posted on bulletin boards in the FAH building.